sentinel-hub/custom-scripts/sentinel-2/vegetation_productivity_indicator/README.md

 ## General description of the script

 The vegetation productivity indicator (VPI) assesses the overall vegetation condition by comparing the observed NDVI to a cumulative probability plot of the long-term statistics for the same 10-day period [1].
 VPI is a per-pixel and per decade percentile ranking of the observed NDVI value against its historical range of variability and reflects the probability of observing a similar NDVI value in the entire time series.
-Low VPI values indicate that the actual observation corresponds to the historical minimum (worst vegetation state), whereas high values correspond to the maximum (best situation) historical maximum.
+Low VPI values indicate that the actual observation corresponds to the historical minimum (worst vegetation state), whereas high values correspond to the historical maximum (best situation).

 Please note that in case of Sentinel 2, only a few years of history are available.